AAI-510/AAI-510-final-project/initial/README.md

 ### `/initial`

-* This folder contains initial draft notebooks
+* This folder contains initial draft notebooks for future references